 Step 4: Be Mindful of the Difficulties of the Journey

-Some employees may already be on a difficult family-building journey.
-Others are just taking the first steps and are worried about what this may entail.
-It can be a demanding journey, often likened to a roller coaster ride of emotions, and stressful physically, emotionally and financially.
-Providing family building benefits helps you give employees peace of mind that there is emotional and financial support for their fertility treatment, and, if they need them, other options to build a family like adoption and surrogacy.
-HR staff needs to be sympathetic to their needs and direct them to additional resources that might help them through their journey.
+Building a family can be a demanding journey, often likened to a roller coaster ride of emotions.
+Some employees may already be on a difficult family-building journey, while others are just taking the first steps and are worried about what the process may entail.
+Providing family-building benefits helps you give employees peace of mind that there is emotional and financial support for their fertility treatment, or other options to build a family like adoption and surrogacy.
+Overall, HR staff needs to be sympathetic to employees’ needs and be able to direct them to additional resources that can help them through their journey.
+To provide more comprehensive support, the expert guidance of WIN’s Reproductive Behavioral Health – trained Nurse Care Managers allows employees to develop healthy coping strategies that can improve their mental wellbeing along all of the ups and downs of family-building.